yzhang0301/codes/SenseStorm/Connection.md

 ![step 5](./support/app5.png)

 ## Step 5: Control the SenseStorm over VNC _(Optional)_
+1. Click to open the "VNC viewer" software on your laptop
 1. Enter the IP in the top-up bar, typically as ***10.90.2.XXX***
 2. username: pi
 3. password: SenseStorm